runemadsen/reactive-user-interfaces/week-2/components/README.md

 * **Components accept props**.
 These are called `props` for functional components or `this.props` for classes.
 See how [`App.js` uses different props](src/App.js#L11-L15) for the same component.

 * **Components can have other components**.
 A React components can render other components, which makes it possible to make a nice hierarchy for your user interface.
-See the [HelloContainer](src/HelloContainer.js) class.
+See the [HelloContainer](src/HelloContainer.js) class for hard-coded child component.
+See the [ParentComponent](src/ParentComponent.js) class for dynamic child components using `this.props.children`.